- What is Digital Transformation (DX)?

 Increases revenue: Digital transformation provides a roadmap to deal with uncertainty and changing customer expectations, resulting in higher profitability and reduced business costs.
 As per a report by the SAP Center for Business Insight and Oxford Economics, 80% of executives said their digital transformation efforts have resulted in increased profitability, while 85% of them experienced increased market share.

 Betters resource management: As companies transform, they replace legacy systems with modern IT architectures designed to consolidate processes and seamlessly enable the flow of data across all departments.
-This end-to-end digital technology approach helps executives and IT leaders eliminate duplicate and superfluous technologies, as well as associated costs.
+This end-to-end digital technology approach helps executives and IT leaders eliminate duplicate and superfluous technologies.
+In addition to this, it also helps the business to reduce the digital transformation costs.

 Moreover, as-a-service platforms and on-demand computing resources enable organizations to optimize their technology spending by providing as much computing capacity as required.